open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 It is recommended to create a "Create" span for every single message.
 "Create" spans can be created during the "Publish" operation as children of the "Publish" span.
-Alternatively, "Create" spans can be created independently of the "Publish" operation.
+Alternatively, "Create" spans can be created independently of the "Publish" operation, e. g. in cases where messages are created before they are passed to a "Publish" operation.
 In this case, the "Publish" span should link to the "Create" spans.

 If a "Create" span exists for a message, its context must be injected into the message.
 If no "Create" span exists for a message, the context of the related "Publish" span must be injected into the message.

-"Create" spans must not be created for forwarded messages into which a context has already been injected.
+"Create" spans must not be created for messages into which a context has already been injected.

 ### Consumer